Code of Conduct #FNF24

 You can help others in getting in touch with policy makers?
 Please offer a session, prepare MEP meetings together and take others along!

-8 Schedule
+9 Schedule

 The rough schedule is:

-• Saturday and Sunday, 9 & 10 November 2024, all day: your sessions
+• Saturday 9 November, all day: your sessions | opening plenary at 9:30

-• Saturday night: joint dinner and evening programme
+• Saturday night: networking dinner

-9 Programme
+10 Programme

-FNF follows a barcamp format where the programme is being created on the spot by participants’ contributions.
+FnF follows a barcamp format where the programme is being created on the spot by participants’ contributions.

-10 Language
+11 Language

 The main language of communication and workshops will be English.
 However, it is possible to also offer workshops or sessions in other languages.
 If someone is not comfortable communicating in English at the event, please support each other with translations.

-11 Awareness
+12 Awareness

-12 Stay informed
+13 Stay informed

-To stay informed about FNF-related developments and meet other participants & friends, sign up to the mailing list: https://listen.akvorrat.org/mailman/listinfo/akv-international
+To stay informed about FNF-related developments and meet other participants & friends, sign up to the mailing list:

-13 Donations
+14 Donations

 Since FNF has no official organisational structure, we need to collect donations via some other legal entity.
 This year, the non-profit association D64 – Center for Digital Progress from Germany is providing an account for donations – our heartfelt thanks for that!